From conductive ink to near-field communication, advances in print technology are enabling today’s marketers to reach new creative heights

 Campaigns like these require significant investment, so they’re primarily used when companies have an important event or anniversary to mark, or when there’s something special they want to say.
 But as the technology advances, that is bound to change.
 Hi-tech messages and offers will make their way into mainstream, everyday marketing – and into our mailboxes.

-If you’re interested in finding more out about what happened at this year’s Think INSIDE the Box conference, you can visit our marketing blog.
+If you’re interested in finding more about what happened at the Think INSIDE the Box conference, you can visit our marketing blog.